Warren1001/MrLlamaSCStreamInfo/D2R_Walk_Info.md

 ## I'm on the right subnet but do not see the SOJs sold message

-Now how it works.
+Not how it works.
 The entire xxx.xxx.xxx.xxx IP has to match for you to be on the right server.
 Even though you've blocked 75% of possible servers to join, there are still many servers on each subnet.
 The chances to get in are extremely low regardless of you blocking all the other subnets.

 ## "Llama is a duper/scammer"